Set out below is the information required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society (“Law Society”).

 Trust Account

 8.1 We maintain a trust account for all funds which we receive from clients (except monies received for payment of our invoices).
-If we are holding significant funds on your behalf for more than a couple of weeks, we will normally lodge those funds on interest bearing deposit with a bank in which case we will charge an administration fee of 7% of the interest derived.
+If we are holding significant funds on your behalf for more than a couple of weeks, we will, if requested, lodge those funds on interest bearing deposit with a bank in which case we will charge an administration fee of 7% of the interest derived.
+Please note that we can only put funds on deposit if you have completed a foreign tax residency form and where appropriate supplied your TIN (Tax Information Number) for every foreign country in which you are a tax resident.